-The All Risk Committee (ARC) is responsible for reviewing and overseeing the implementation of risk management and internal control policies issued by the Board.
+The All Risk Committee (ARC) chaired by the CRO, is responsible for reviewing and overseeing the implementation of risk management and internal control policies issued by the Board.
 ARC translates the Board-approved risk policies into risk limits or guidelines for individual business units, desks or portfolios and approves methods and assumptions used for calculating risk measures, capital and liquidity requirements and targets, impairment, and internal and external pricing.
-The committee reviews and confirms proposals regarding risk assessment, impairments and capital and liquidity requirements prior to submission to the Board of Directors for approval.
+The committee reviews and confirms proposalsregarding risk assessment, impairments and capital and liquidity requirements prior to submission to the Board of Directors for approval.